cssandstuff/kuaka/content/pricing.md

 ## So please email/call for a quote _or fill in the quote form._

-All prices below include GST (15%).
+All prices below include GST (Goods and Services Tax of 15%).
 If you are outside New Zealand, GST does not apply to my services.

 The following is a guide to pricing for frequently ordered translations in New Zealand Dollars: